Williamson County Area Beekeepers Association

 The Georgetown Public Library meeting rooms are in more demand this

 year.
 Due to room availability, some of our meetings will be on the 3rd Tuesday of the month instead of our usual 4th Tuesdays.
 Additionally, some months only the main meeting room (the Hewlitt) is available, so we'll have a combined session.
-When there is a second meeting room available, we'll break out into 101 and 201 sessions.
+We'll break out into 101 and 201 sessions when a second meeting room is available.
+The meeting times will remain at 7 pm.

 Here are the meeting dates that we've secured for our meetings thus far in 2023: